Dave Eiland

 David William Eiland (born July 5, 1966) is an American former professional baseball player who was a pitcher for ten Major League Baseball seasons.
 Eiland played college baseball for the University of Florida and the University of South Florida, and thereafter, played professionally for the New York Yankees, San Diego Padres and Tampa Bay Devil Rays.
 He has also been a pitching coach for the New York Yankees, the New York Mets and the Kansas City Royals.

 Amateur career

 He attended Zephyrhills High School, where he baseball, football, basketball, and golf.
 Eiland was an all-conference first team selection in football as a wide receiver and punter.
 He was a three-time all-conference winner in baseball as well.
 The school later retired the number 14 in his honor.

-Eiland accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida, where he played for the Florida Gators football team.
-However, he suffered a shoulder injury before the 1984 season and never played for Gators.
+Eiland accepted a football scholarship to attend the University of Florida in Gainesville, Florida; however, he suffered a shoulder injury before the 1984 season and never played football for the Gators.
+In the Spring of 1985, he pitched 17 innings for the Gator baseball team, posting a 1-0 record with one save, and an ERA of 1.59.
+Eiland was one of nine future Major Leaguers on that 1985 Gator roster.

 In 1986, he transferred to the University of South Florida in Tampa and finished his collegiate career playing for the Bulls baseball team.
 That summer, he played collegiate summer baseball with the Falmouth Commodores of the Cape Cod Baseball League.
 He was an All-Sun Belt Conference selection and a preseason All-America selection in 1987.